Sport Horse Awards Programs

 ASHBA Sport Horse of the Year

-Nominations will be reviewed and voted on by the ASHBA Sport Horse Committee.
+Nominations will be reviewed and voted on by the ASHBA Discipline Steering Committee.
 Recommendations will be submitted to the ASHBA Board of Directors for approval and will be presented at the annual convention.

 ASHBA Sport Horse Owner and/or Breeder of the Year

-Nominations will be reviewed and voted on by the ASHBA Sport Horse Committee.
+Nominations will be reviewed and voted on by the ASHBA Discipline Steering Committee.
 Recommendations will be submitted to the ASHBA Board of Directors for approval and will be presented at the annual convention.

 ASHBA Emerging Sport Horse of the Year

-Nominations will be reviewed and voted on by the ASHBA Sport Horse Committee.
+Nominations will be reviewed and voted on by the ASHBA Discipline Steering Committee.
 Recommendations will be submitted to the ASHBA Board of Directors for approval and will be presented at the annual convention.

 Adequan®/USDF All-Breeds Awards